 - Weather and road conditions

 Expedited services can shorten delivery to 3–5 days, though they come at a higher cost.
-For full preparation tips — including what to do before your car is picked up — see The Complete Guide to Car Shipping: How It Works and How to Prepare.
+For full preparation tips — including what to do before your car is picked up — see how car shipping works and how to prepare.

 Cheapest Way to Ship a Car Cross Country

-If keeping costs low is your priority, here are the most effective strategies:
+If keeping costs low is your priority, here are the most effective strategies.
+For a deeper dive, our car shipping tips guide covers all of these in detail.

-- Book at least 1–2 weeks in advance — last-minute bookings limit carrier options
+Book at least 1–2 weeks in advance — last-minute bookings limit carrier options and raise prices.

 Real Cross Country Car Shipping Cost Examples